Virtual mental health supports during COVID-19

-Virtual services are available for British Columbians who are experiencing mental health challenges, such as anxiety or depression, due to the COVID-19 pandemic.
+Virtual services are available for British Columbians who are experiencing anxiety, depression or other mental health challenges.

 On this page:

 - Get help immediately

 - Free or low cost counselling

 - Workplace mental health supports

 - Supports for victims of family or sexual violence